Harry Gulkin: Life and career

 Gulkin was born in Montreal, the son of Raya (née Shinderman) and Peter Gulkin, who were Russian Jewish immigrants.
 Shortly before World War II ended, Gulkin left Baron Byng High School and entered the merchant marines.
 When his service ended, he returned to Montréal and began social advocacy work.
-Gulkin then joined the Canadian Tribune, a communist weekly.
+Gulkin then joined the Communist Party of Canada's weekly newspaper, the Canadian Tribune.
 There, he worked as an art critic and business manager.

-He renounced communism in 1956 after the atrocities of the Stalin regime in the Soviet Union were admitted.
+He renounced communism in 1956 after Nikita Khrushchev admitted the atrocities of the Joseph Stalin regime in the Soviet Union in his so-called "secret speech".
 He then became a marketing executive at Steinberg's supermarket chain.

-In 1970, he decided that he wanted to make films.
+In 1970, Gulkin decided to transition his career into film.
 His first major success was the 1975 drama Lies My Father Told Me.
-Adapted from the story by Ted Allan, the film was nominated for an Academy Award for best screenplay, and won a Golden Globe for best foreign film.
+Directed by Ján Kadár from a script by Ted Allan, the latter of whom adapted his own story, the film was nominated for an Academy Award for Best Original Screenplay and won a Golden Globe for Best Foreign Film.

 From 1983 to 1987, Gulkin was director of the Saidye Bronfman Centre for the Arts.
 In 1987, he began a 20-year tenure as a project manager with the Société de développement des entreprises culturelles.